 Beautiful.
 Simple.
 Fast.

-How PDQ Connect fills the gaps
+How PDQ fills the gaps

-PDQ Connect fills Intune’s operational gaps by providing instant deployments, real-time access, dynamic grouping, and reliable third-party patching.
+PDQ fills Intune’s operational gaps by providing instant deployments, real-time access, dynamic grouping, and reliable third-party patching.

 Real-time deployments

-While Intune sometimes deploys apps tomorrow, PDQ Connect deploys in seconds.
+While Intune sometimes deploys apps tomorrow, PDQ deploys in seconds.
 You can watch it happen live, which is deeply therapeutic after years of Intune-induced waiting.

 Dynamic groups that actually update dynamically